Iran vs. Spain, 2 p.m. ET Wednesday, Fox

 Spain, meanwhile, can be forgiven for feeling hard done by in their opener.
 La Furia Roja dominated the game but were undone by three goals by Cristiano Ronaldo — one from the penalty spot, one that was bobbled in by goalkeeper David De Gea (considered the best in the world by many) and another from a very late free kick.
 The Spanish dictated the tempo for most of the match, and their attacking flair was on full display.

-According to the odds, Iran is still an outsider to advance from Group B. At Bookmaker they are +285, behind Spain (-1450) and Portugal (-550), so they’ll most likely need at least a point in their last two games to get through.
+According to the odds, Iran is still an outsider to advance from Group B. They are +285, behind Spain (-1450) and Portugal (-550), so they’ll most likely need at least a point in their last two games to get through.
 Iran will do everything in their power to make life difficult on Spain by packing the midfield and getting 10 men behind the ball at all times.
 Spain have the ability to pick apart a defensive side with their passing, so the task ahead of the Lions of Persia is a steep one.

 Spain should have goals in them.
 Iran’s backline will make life hard on the Spanish attackers, but Diego Costa is not one to be deterred by physicality and should be able to provide enough space for the likes of Isco and David Silva to work their magic atop the 18-yard box.